 And now, we are giving you the opportunity to live the life of your dreams - if only for a few days - in Rattenbury’s incredible home.

 Not only is this house fabulous, but the setting is a relaxing mountain oasis complete with extravagant waterfall, wooded surroundings and a peaceful stream outlining it all.
 Perfect for gathering with friends and family, the open floor plan of this home and multiple patio areas create wonderful entertaining space.
 The Dream house is located off the premises of Polymath Park.

 The Dream House is a Two night minimum.
 The system is not working correctly for this house and will allow you to book one night.
 Unfortunately, we can't honor a one night stay here.

-WEEKDAY RATE: MON-THURS $395 per night up to 3people + $50 per person, per night upto 6 people.
-Weekend RATE: FRI-SUN $475 per night.
-Excludes Holiday RATES.
-APPLIES TO NEW BOOKINGS ONLY Two night minimum required.
+*Weekend RATE: FRI-SUN $475 per night.* Excludes Holiday RATES.
+Two night minimum required.
 Check in at 4pm- Check out at 11am.
 A 50% non-refundable deposit is required to make a reseration.